iamtango/Nextjs_Project/README.md

 - It allows you to run code before a request is completed
 - It runs before cached content and routes are matched

+# Next Auth

+### useSession

+- If there is session present in the session it will return it majorly it is use for the getting token
+- There is 3 values in the data i.e session, undefine, null

+#### It is hook and can be use in the functional component Only but only in client component

+### getSession

+- It is similar to useSession but it is not hook so we can use anywhere but only in client component

+### getServerSession

+- It is similar to useSession or getSession but it is not hook so we can use anywhere but only in client component